Ensure you choose the best plasterboard fixings to support shelves, big screen TV’s and radiators to avoid unwanted accidents

 Reasons to avoid

-They are easy to install – drill a hole, push the anchor into the hole (though you might need a setting tool to make it easier), tighten and then remove the screw ready to put up the fixing.
+They are easy to install – drill a hole, push the anchor into it (you might need a setting tool for easier insertion), tighten, then remove the screw, ready to put up the fixing.

-Here we have chosen standard hollow wall anchors that fit the bill and should fit your plasterboard.
-But check the thickness of your board as you might need something larger if you have thicker plasterboard.
+Here, we have chosen standard hollow wall anchors that should fit your plasterboard.
+But check the thickness of your board; you might need a larger one if it's thicker.

 4. Gripit mixed plasterboard fixing kit